 - How does your firm supervise activities that are PSTs, including digital asset PSTs, and document its compliance with the supervisory obligations?

-- Incorrect Interpretation of Compensation – Interpreting “compensation” too narrowly (by focusing on only direct compensation, such as salary or commissions, rather than evaluating all direct and indirect financial benefits from PSTs, such as membership interests, receipt of preferred securities and tax benefits); and as a result, erroneously determining that certain activities were not PSTs.
+- Incorrect Interpretation of Compensation: Interpreting “compensation” too narrowly (by focusing on only direct compensation, such as salary or commissions, rather than evaluating all direct and indirect financial benefits from PSTs, such as membership interests, receipt of preferred securities and tax benefits); and, as a result, erroneously determining that certain activities were not PSTs for compensation.

-- No Documentation – Not retaining the documentation necessary to demonstrate the firm’s compliance with the supervisory obligations for PSTs and not recording the transactions on the firm’s books and records because certain PSTs were not consistent with the firm’s electronic systems (such as where securities businesses conducted by a registered representative would not be captured in their clearing firm’s feed of purchases and sales activity).
+- No Documentation: Not retaining the documentation necessary to demonstrate the firm’s compliance with the supervisory obligations for PSTs and not recording the transactions on the firm’s books and records because certain PSTs were not consistent with the firm’s electronic systems (such as where securities businesses conducted by a registered person would not be captured in their clearing firm’s feed of purchases and sales activity).

-- No or Insufficient Notice and Notice Reviews – Registered persons failing to notify their firms in writing of OBAs or PSTs; and WSPs not requiring the review of such notices, or the documentation that such reviews had taken place.
+- No or Insufficient Notice and Notice Reviews: Registered persons failing to notify their firms in writing of OBAs or, for associated persons, of PSTs; and WSPs not requiring the review of such notices, or the documentation that such reviews had taken place.

-- Inadequate Controls – Inadequate controls to confirm adherence to limitations placed on OBAs or PSTs, such as prohibiting registered representatives from soliciting firm clients to participate in an OBA or PST.
+- Inadequate Controls: Inadequate controls to confirm adherence to limitations placed on OBAs or PSTs, such as prohibiting registered persons from soliciting firm clients to participate in an OBA or PST.

-- Questionnaires – Requiring registered representatives and other associated persons to complete upon hire, and periodically thereafter, detailed, open-ended questionnaires with regular attestations regarding their involvement—or potential involvement—in new or previously disclosed OBAs and PSTs (including asking questions relating to any other businesses where they are owners or employees; whether they are raising money for any outside activity; whether they act as “finders” for issuers seeking new investors; and any expected revenues or other payments they receive from any entities other than the member firm, including affiliates).
+- Questionnaires: Requiring registered persons and other associated persons to complete upon hire, and periodically thereafter, detailed, open-ended questionnaires with regular attestations regarding their involvement—or potential involvement—in new or previously disclosed OBAs and PSTs (including asking questions relating to any other businesses where they are owners or employees; whether they are raising money for any outside activity; whether they act as “finders” for issuers seeking new investors; and any expected revenues or other payments they receive from any entities other than the firm, including affiliates).

-- Due Diligence – Conducting due diligence to learn about all OBAs and PSTs at the time of a registered representative’s initial disclosure to the firm and periodically thereafter, including interviewing the registered representative and thoroughly reviewing:
+- Due Diligence: Conducting due diligence to learn about all OBAs and PSTs at the time of a registered person’s initial disclosure to the firm and periodically thereafter, including interviewing the registered person and thoroughly reviewing: